How to Enable Background Size in Internet Explorer [Quicktip]

 }

-In the code snippet shown above, we attached an image with a width of around 3000px.
-The background-size that we have also added therein will prevent the background image from overflowing the content.
-As we mentioned above, the cover value will cover the entire container up proportionally.
+In the code snippet above, we’ve attached an image with a width of approximately 3000px.
+The background-size property we’ve added will prevent the background image from overflowing the content.
+As mentioned earlier, the cover value will proportionally fill the entire container.

-This is what you will see in the browser.
+This is what you’ll see in the browser.

 Credit: Rafael Chiti